ctools/ctools/doc/source/users/user_manual/getting_started/models.rst

    Exceptions to this rule exist for the following spatial models:

-   - ``ConstantValue``: intensity units are given per steradian, e.g.
+   - ``DiffuseIsotropic``: intensity units are given per steradian, e.g.
      :math:`{\rm ph}\,\,{\rm cm}^{-2}\,{\rm s}^{-1}\,{\rm MeV}^{-1}\,{\rm sr}^{-1}`

-   - ``MapCubeFunction``: intensities are unitless, the spectral model presents a relative scaling of the diffuse model
+   - ``DiffuseMapCube``: intensities are unitless, the spectral model presents a relative scaling of the diffuse model

    If spectral models are used for a background model component, intensity